-Making money on highly-leveraged currency trades is harder than it looks and, at a minimum, requires developing an expertise that many novice traders fail to acquire.
+It doesn't mean that the Forex market is a scam, as some critics have maintained, but Forex scams do abound.
+Making money on highly leveraged currency trades is harder than it looks and, at a minimum, requires developing expertise that many novice traders fail to acquire.

 How You Open a Forex Trading Account

-The requirements for opening a forex account have become simpler since the growth of online forex trading.
-Today, Opening a forex account is almost as simple as opening a bank account.
+The requirements for opening a Forex account have become simpler since the growth of online Forex trading.
+Today, opening a Forex account is almost as simple as opening a bank account.

 You'll need to fill out a brief questionnaire about your financial knowledge and trading intentions.
-You'll also need to provide an ID, and the minimum deposit your forex account institution requires.
+You'll also need to provide an ID and the minimum deposit that your Forex account institution requires.
 That's it.
 You're now free to trade.

-Incidentally, many forex brokers will take your credit or debit card in lieu of cash, so, you really don't need to deposit any money at all -- not that this is a good idea.
+Incidentally, many Forex brokers will take your credit or debit card in lieu of cash.
+So, you really don't need to deposit any money at all—not that this is a good idea.
 If you don't have the cash now, how will you pay for losses later?
-Credit card debt carries high-interest rates.
+Credit card debt carries high interest rates.

-There are two ways of avoiding this.
-One is simply to avoid specialized forex traders entirely and to trade with a general stock brokerage active in the U.S. and therefore regulated by the the U.S. Securities and Exchange Commission (SEC).
+The first is to avoid specialized forex traders entirely and to trade with a general stock brokerage that is active in the U.S. and therefore regulated by the U.S. Securities and Exchange Commission (SEC).

-Even then, it's a good idea to choose a large, well-known forex broker like FXCM, which stands for Forex Capital Markets.
-FXCM, like almost all of the largest U.S. forex brokers, offers a free practice account where you can try out potential trades without risking your capital.
-Some other well-known U.S. forex brokers are CitiFX PRO, an affiliate of CitiBank, and thinkorswim.
-Don't be put off by the cute name: it's a division of TDAmeritrade.
-Before finalizing your search, compare commission rates.
-Transaction costs are an important factor in the profitability of trading activity.
+Even then, it's a good idea to choose a large, well-known Forex broker like Forex Capital Markets (FXCM).
+FXCM—like almost all of the largest U.S. Forex brokers—offers a free practice account where you can try out potential trades without risking your capital.
+Some other well-known U.S. forex brokers are CitiFX PRO, an affiliate of CitiBank, and Thinkorswim.
+Don't be put off by the cute name—Thinkorswim is a division of TD Ameritrade.